The dos and don'ts of woodheaters

 But smoke from woodheaters can be a nuisance to neighbours, if they are not operated correctly.

-Follow these simple tips, if you have a woodheater, to get it burning efficiently to reduce pollution and impact on others:
+Follow these tips, if you have a woodheater, to get it burning efficiently to reduce pollution and impact on others:

 • Use only dry seasoned wood